Skip to contents

 filters

 An optional named list of values to use for filtering.
 If given, the observation matching these values will be used as the midpoint.
 If NULL (the default), the midpoint will be calculated as the mean of values, grouped by x's grouping columns (if any) and the arguments to by (also if any).
+Each item in that list should be a vector of length 1.

 by